• Skip to primary navigation

 HOW TO MAKE THE BEST CHOCOLATE FROSTING

-We haven't even discussed this frosting yet.
-It is made with sour cream and it is rich and delicious with MINIMAL effort!
+This incredibly fudgy, not-too-sweet frosting is made with sour cream and it is rich and delicious with MINIMAL effort!
 It's so easy to make.
-You can watch the video for how to make it on this post here: BEST Chocolate Frosting.
+It's a slightly modified, scaled down version of my popular Chocolate Frosting for my popular Moist Chocolate Cake on this post here: BEST Chocolate Frosting.
 I've been told by several people that is the best chocolate frosting they've ever had.

 If you love cake, check out these recipes!